Getting Dogs Comfortable Around Wheelchairs

 With that in mind, allow plenty of time for the dog to get used to having a wheelchair in its presence.
 Let the dog watch how the wheelchair moves and interacts in the setting.
 Go slow and don't make any sudden or jerking movements.
 Stay still and let the dog smell you.
 If the dog doesn't get upset when you approach, you can calmly offer your hand to be sniffed before trying to pet the dog.
 This allows them to evaluate the wheelchair as non-threatening, as well as to learn how to maneuver about the wheelchair without the worry of running over its paws.

 Consider getting your dog used to a wheelchair without a person in it.

 This sort of thorough training could be very beneficial if a dog is going to regularly encounter a wheelchair or scooter user.
-Let him inspect the chair, smell it, get used to the wheels.
-Then when he sees a person sitting in this strange contraption, it will seem a little less out-of-the-ordinary.
+Let them inspect the chair, smell it, get used to the wheels.
+Then when the dog sees a person sitting in this strange contraption, it will seem a little less out-of-the-ordinary.